dober-man/GoodWAFSec/docs/module1/lab1/lab1.rst

 Test WAF Policy
 ~~~~~~~~~~~~~~~~~~~~~
 #.
-Open the Google Chrome browser and navigate to ``https://webgoat.f5demo.com/WebGoat/login`` You'll find a toolbar shortcust for the webgoat link.
+Open the Google Chrome browser and navigate to ``https://webgoat.f5demo.com/WebGoat/login`` You'll find a toolbar shortcut for the webgoat link.

 .. image:: images/image7.PNG

-2. Login using your student credentials and interact with the webgoat application by browsing.
+2. Login using **webgoat/F5DEMOs4u!** credentials and interact with the webgoat application by browsing.
 Please refrain from experimenting with the site using any familiar "exploit" techniques.

 #.
 On the BIG-IP, navigate to **Security > Event Logs > Applications > Requests**.